gvwilson/thirdbit/src/fiction/in-heck/index.md

 the bots they left behind tend to like things tidy."

 They each took another turn,
-but the empty streets were too unnerving to watch for long.
+but the scene was too unnerving to watch for long.
 *Papa's down there somewhere,* Maddy thought despondently.
-*I hope he's aright.*
+*And now I'm going to lose Sindy too.*

-They made their way back to the others in silence.
+They made their way back to the wagon in silence.
 As they approached,
 Special Blazes held up a kettle.
-"Anyone else want a cuppa?"
+"Anyone want to join me?"

-Before they could answer,
+as Thoughtful seated herself in her camp chair and put her rifle back on its tripod.

-Thoughtful's foot thumped against the ground in a rapid *pat-a-tat-tat*.
+"I would, except I don't drink,"
-She unslung her long rifle,
+Able replied cheerfully.

-sighted through its scope,
+Before Maddy could add anything,
-then let loose a string of profanity that set Maddy's ears back against her head.
+Thoughtful's foot thumped against the ground in a rapid *pat-a-tat-tat* and she let loose a string of profanity that set Maddy's ears back against her head.
 "Trouble, boss,"
 she said urgently.
 "We got airborne comin' in fast!"